edgedb/edgedb-python/docs/api/asyncio_client.rst

     Represents a transaction.

-    Instances of this type are yielded by a :py:class`AsyncIORetry` iterator.
+    Instances of this type are yielded by a :py:class:`AsyncIORetry` iterator.

     .. describe:: async with c: